Connectivity constrains quantum codes: Quantum codes in

 \section{Quantum codes in $\bbH^D$}

 Several constructions of quantum codes are naturally expressed through hyperbolic geometry \cite{delfosse2013tradeoffs,breuckmann2020singleshot,freedman2002z2}.
-We use our results to study limitations of codes embeddable in $\bbH^D$ and in hyperbolic surfaces.
+We use our results to study limitations of codes embeddable in $\bbH^D$ and on hyperbolic surfaces.
 We demonstrate that $D$-dimensional hyperbolic codes have distance upper bounded by $O(n^{(D-2)/(D-1)})$, reminiscent of Euclidean codes in $(D-1)$-dimensions.
-However the tradeoff between the code dimension and distance is not as restrictive as in Euclidean space.
-This in turn could allow for a higher code dimension than codes embedded in $\bbR^D$.
+Interestingly, the tradeoff between the code dimension and distance is the same as that for local codes in $\bbR^D$.
 Our results follow from some recent work by Kisfaludi-Bak \cite{kisfaludi2020hyperbolic} who proved that certain classes of hyperbolic graphs have bounded separators.

 We begin by comparing our work with previous results to provide some intuition on what follows.
 Recall that the Bravyi-Terhal and Bravyi-Poulin-Terhal results are statements on the geometry of $\bbR^D$.
 A ball of area $A$ in the Euclidean plane can be split into two equally-sized half balls by a line segment of length $\sqrt{A}$.
-As a consequence one expects a graph nicely embedded in such a ball to have a separator of size $O(\sqrt{A})$.
-By the same token, a ball of area $A$ in $2$-dimensional hyperbolic space has a diameter of size $O(\log(A))$ in the limit of large balls.
+As a consequence, one expects a graph nicely embedded in such a ball to have a separator of size $O(\sqrt{A})$.
+Similarly, a ball of area $A$ in $2$-dimensional hyperbolic space has a diameter of size $O(\log(A))$ in the limit of large balls.
 We therefore expect the hyperbolic plane to perform poorly in terms of distance.

 Similarly, this geometric consideration can be used to justify why the hyperbolic space might be particularly well suited to our technique.
-As previously noted after Corollary \ref{cor:dimbndpoly}, Theorem \ref{thm:dimbnd} does not allow us to rederive the Bravyi-Poulin-Terhal bound since we cannot guarantee that the regions we create through the recursive separation have small boundaries.
-However we do not expect this to be relevant in hyperbolic space since, due to the isoperimetric inequality, the boundary of a region is proportional to its volume in the limit of large volumes.
+As previously noted after Corollary \ref{cor:dimbndpoly}, Theorem \ref{thm:dimbndcmax} does not allow us to rederive the Bravyi-Poulin-Terhal bound; we cannot guarantee that the regions we create through the recursive separation have small boundaries.
+However, we do not expect this to be relevant in hyperbolic space since, due to the isoperimetric inequality, the boundary of a region is proportional to its volume in the limit of large volumes.